isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    All packets will be sent to source address of an incoming packet - use only for testing
+    All packets will be sent to the source address of an incoming packet - use only for testing

-This message is printed then KEA_TEST_SEND_RESPONSES_TO_SOURCE environment variable is set.
-It's causing Kea to send packets to source address of incoming packet.
-Usable just in testing environment to simulate multiple subnet traffic from single source.
+This message is printed, then the KEA_TEST_SEND_RESPONSES_TO_SOURCE environment variable is set.
+It's causes Kea to send packets to the source address of the incoming packet.
+It is only usable in a testing environment to simulate multiple subnet traffic from single source.

 DHCP4_UNKNOWN_ADDRESS_REQUESTED